-Many libraries are now offering contactless curbside pickup of library materials, such as books, movies and even WIFI hotspots.
+Many libraries now offer contactless curbside pickup of library materials, such as books, movies, and even WIFI hotspots.
 You place a hold on the materials you want to pick up.
-When you go to pick up your materials, you place a call to the reference desk, pop your trunk, and a masked, gloved staff member places your order in your trunk.
+When you pick up your materials, you place a call to the reference desk, pop your trunk, and a masked, gloved staff member places your order in your trunk.
 Easy peasy!

 Ebooks, audiobooks, and other digital materials are available 24/7 via OverDrive and Libby apps.

 My local library provides a program called Words on Wheels.
-Residents unable to pick up due to age (over 60) or disability can have library materials delivered to their home.
+Due to age (over 60) or disability, residents unable to pick up can have library materials delivered to their homes.

 Here is a list of some free library apps available to users: